 When to arrange visits

 We are happy to receive enquiries from candidates at all stages of the process but your Diocesan Director of Ordinands (DDO) will usually advise you when to start looking at colleges.
-Often the first step is to come to an Open Day to get a feel for the place and the community, and to chat with staff and students.
+Often the first step is to come to an Open Day or Open Evening to get a feel for the place and the community you would join, and to chat with staff and students.

 When you are ready for more individual and in-depth conversations, we arrange for you to come for an overnight visit to get a fuller experience of College life.
 Visits usually take place from Wednesday tea-time through to Thursday lunchtime during term-time, and are called a Candidate's Visit.
 You will spend time in the student community, meet with the Admissions Tutor to discuss which pathway and academic course would be most suited to you, meet with the Admissions Administrator to talk over accommodation and any special needs, have an informal interview with the Principal or Academic Dean, and have time to ask all the many questions you are bound to have.

 You do not need to have attended an Open Day before coming for a Candidate's Visit but it is very useful to visit at least once during term-time.
 It's also absolutely fine to visit before you've attended a Bishops' Advisory Panel (BAP) as a conditional offer can be made to you depending on your BAP result.
 If you have children who need to move schools for your training, our local primary and secondary schools are used to receiving children from the College but it is very helpful to make them aware of your situation as early as possible.

 How to choose a pathway and programme